sgautam02/java-swing-Calculator/README.md

 ## Calculator in java Swing

 This is an example of Java swing project.
-Swing comes into JavaFx librar
+Swing comes into JavaFx library